(Portions of the text below are reprinted with permission from Pack West Wolfdog Rescue)

 Wolf-dogs, also (incorrectly*) referred to as wolf hybrids, are unique animals.
 They are not a breed of dog but are a domestic animal containing a mix of wolf genes and dog genes.
 Many people wish to own them as a means of bringing a “piece of the wild” into their homes.
 They are beautiful, intelligent, and fascinating animals.
 But, unfortunately, there is much more misinformation about the wolf-dog available to the general public than there is fact-based scientifically-supported information.
 As a result, not many people have a proper understanding of what wolf-dogs truly are.

-Experts estimate that as many as 75% of all claimed "wolf-dogs" in the USA aren't actually wolf-dogs at all, but are instead misrepresented mixed-breed domestic canines.
+Experts estimate that as many as 75% of all claimed "wolf-dogs" in the USA aren't actually wolf-dogs at all, but are instead misrepresented and mislabeled mixed-breed domestic dogs.